-Brandon Township sues ex-librarian
+Brandon Township charges ex-librarian lied about skills

 Pontiac – — The Brandon Township Library is suing a former director for more than $270,000 in damages for allegedly faking her educational credentials to get her job.